Iranian diplomat convicted of planning attack on opposition

 Saadouni was sentenced to 15 years in jail while Naami was handed a 18-year sentence.

 According to the investigation, Assadi carried the explosives to Austria on a commercial flight from Iran and later handed the bomb over to the pair during a meeting at a Pizza Hut restaurant in Luxembourg.
+The ruling confirmed that the explosives were made and tested in Iran.

 The fourth defendant, Mehrdad Arefani, was sentenced to 17 years in prison.